Underdetermined Blind Identification via $k$-Sparse Component Analysis: RANSAC-driven Orthogonal Subspace Search: Proposed Algorithm

 \section{Proposed Algorithm}

-Here, a RANSAC-based subspace search algorithm is proposed to tackle the UBI problem when $k \leq m-1$.
-The overview of our framework is illustrated in Fig.~\ref{OverviewFig}.
-Notice that the algorithm consists of two stages depicted in two separate blocks in Fig.~\ref{OverviewFig}.
-The goal of first stage is to identify the orthogonal complement subspaces (OCSs) using a subspace search algorithm based on the Gram-Schmidt process and the RANSAC method.
-Second stage performs a similar procedure to identify the mixing matrix.
+In this paper, we propose a RANSAC-based subspace search algorithm to address the UBI problem when $k \leq m-1$.
+The framework overview is depicted in Fig.~\ref{OverviewFig}.
+The algorithm comprises two stages, each represented by a separate block in Fig.~\ref{OverviewFig}.
+The objective of the first stage is to identify the orthogonal complement subspaces (OCSs) through a subspace search algorithm that combines the Gram-Schmidt process with the RANSAC method.
+This stage aims to estimate the underlying subspaces that contribute to the observed mixture signals.
+In the second stage, a similar procedure is employed to identify the mixing matrix.
+The goal here is to determine the columns of the mixing matrix that correspond to the identified OCSs obtained from the first stage.
+Overall, our algorithm offers a comprehensive approach for solving the UBI problem, leveraging the power of RANSAC and the Gram-Schmidt process in both stages of the algorithm.

 \tikzstyle{int}=[draw, fill=blue!20, minimum size=2em] \tikzstyle{init} = [pin edge={to-,thin,black,}]